Gary Owens: 1970s

 In 1972, he released the comedy LP Put Your Head On My Finger for the MGM-Pride label.

-In 1973, Owens wrote The (What to Do While You're Holding the) Phone Book (ISBN 0-87477-015-7), a comedic look at the history of the telephone.

-In 1973, Gary Owens appeared in the first season of Barnaby Jones; episode titled, "Twenty Million Alibis"(May 6, 1973).
-He played the role of Gary Michaels.
+In 1973, Owens wrote The (What to Do While You're Holding the) Phone Book (ISBN 0-87477-015-7), a comedic look at the history of the telephone, and appeared in the first season of Barnaby Jones, in the episode titled "Twenty Million Alibis", playing the role of Gary Michaels.

 On the live album Uptown Rulers by the funk band The Meters, Owens can be heard on the first track introducing the band.
 The live recording took place on March 24, 1975, at Paul and Linda McCartney's release party for the Venus and Mars album held aboard the RMS Queen Mary.

 Owens did the humorous news blurbs that are interspersed throughout the 1975 film The Prisoner of Second Avenue.
 In 1976–77, he hosted the first season of the nighttime version of The Gong Show; he was replaced by the show's creator, Chuck Barris.
 In that same year, Owens became the voice of a new cartoon character, the Blue Falcon, a character who fought crime in fictional Big City with the "help" of his clumsy sidekick, Dynomutt, also known as Dynomutt, Dog Wonder.
 The series was a parody of Batman, specifically the live-action version starring Adam West.
 It was not uncommon to see the Blue Falcon use various "falcon gadgets", much like Batman used various "Bat-Equipment" items.
 The falcon belt was used in a similar fashion to Batman's utility belt with an endless supply of weapons and other devices.
 Owens would provide the voice of the Blue Falcon from 1976 through 1977 in 20 half-hour episodes.
-The 1977 episodes were broken into two parts that ran 11 minutes each — 16 episodes in 1976 and 4 episodes in 1977.
+The 1977 episodes were broken into two parts that ran 11 minutes each — 16 episodes in 1976 and four in 1977.
 Also, he narrated Yogi's Space Race in 1978 and announced for Disney's Wonderful World, starting in 1979.